martincf/lightbox/index.md

 adsense: true
 ---

-Located in Merseyside, UK – Lightbox is an open film photography darkroom available for learning and for hire.
+An open photographic darkroom available for learning and for hire.